Final Fantasy: Reception

 The series has received critical acclaim for the quality of its visuals and soundtracks.
-In 1996, Next Generation ranked the series collectively as the 17th best game of all time, speaking very highly of its graphics, music and stories.
-In 1999, Next Generation listed the Final Fantasy series as number 16 on their "Top 50 Games of All Time", commenting that "by pairing state-of-the-art technology with memorable, sometimes shamelessly melodramatic storylines, the series has successfully outlasted its competitors [...] and improved with each new installation".
+In 1996, Next Generation staff ranked the series collectively as the 17th best game of all time, speaking very highly of its audiovisuals and stories.
+Two years later, they listed the Final Fantasy series number 16 on their "Top 50 Games of All Time", commenting that "by pairing state-of-the-art technology with memorable, sometimes shamelessly melodramatic storylines, the series has successfully outlasted its competitors [...] and improved with each new installation".
 It was awarded a star on the Walk of Game in 2006, making it the first franchise to win a star on the event (other winners were individual games, not franchises).
 WalkOfGame.com commented that the series has sought perfection as well as having been a risk taker in innovation.
-In 2006, GameFAQs held a contest for the best video game series ever, with Final Fantasy finishing as the runner-up to The Legend of Zelda.
-In a 2008 public poll held by The Game Group plc, Final Fantasy was voted the best game series, with five games appearing in their "Greatest Games of All Time" list.

-Many Final Fantasy games have been included in various lists of top games.
-Several games have been listed on multiple IGN "Top Games" lists.
-Twelve games were listed on Famitsus 2006 "Top 100 Favorite Games of All Time", four of which were in the top ten, with Final Fantasy X and VII coming first and second, respectively.
-The series holds seven Guinness World Records in the Guinness World Records Gamer's Edition 2008, which include the "Most Games in an RPG Series" (13 main games, seven enhanced games, and 32 spin-off games), the "Longest Development Period" (the production of Final Fantasy XII took five years), and the "Fastest-Selling Console RPG in a Single Day" (Final Fantasy X).
-The 2009 edition listed two games from the series among the top 50 consoles games: Final Fantasy XII at number 8 and VII at number 20.
-In 2018, Final Fantasy VII was inducted as a member of the World Video Game Hall of Fame.
+As of 2025, the Final Fantasy series has won 10 awards at The Game Awards, more than for any other video game franchise.